Spotlight on: Jon Dowling of Counterprint on self-publishing, classic design books and surviving change

-We get requests from people every week, who want us to publish their books.
-I wish we could help everyone out and knew all the answers, but we just try to give honest advise, when we can.
+We get requests from people every week who want us to publish their books.
+I wish we could help everyone out and know all the answers, but we just try to give honest advice when we can.

 You ship worldwide.
-Where do you mostly send books to?
+Where do you mostly send books?
 Do you see any trends in different countries?

 We mainly sell books to America and the UK.
-But you know, we’ve literally shipped everywhere.
-There is no difference in what they buy, I think the internet has had a globalising effect on design taste, for better or worse.
-Everything is availably to everyone.
-It’s getting harder to spot differing national styles in design from country to country and this has been something we have explored in our design book ‘From Japan’ and the forth-coming ‘From Scandinavia’.
+But you know, we've literally shipped everywhere.
+There is no difference in what they buy.
+I think the internet has had a globalising effect on design taste, for better or worse.
+Everything is available to everyone.
+It's getting harder to spot differing national styles in design from country to country, and this has been something we have explored in our design book 'From Japan' and the forth-coming 'From Scandinavia'.

 Any book designers you especially admire?

 We really like the work of Munari.
-He’s the book designer’s, book designer and contributed fundamentally to many fields of the visual arts, as well as publishing.
+He's the book designer's book designer and contributed fundamentally to many fields of the visual arts, as well as publishing.
 He has been sighted by many as among the most inspirational designers of all time and was described by Picasso as, 'the new Leonardo'.
-My partner and I have always collected vintage children’s books, dating back to our time at University together and it is Munari's children's books that I always return to, now that we have a child of our own.
-They also remain among the most popular of his titles on the store too.
+My partner and I have always collected vintage children's books, dating back to our time at University together, and it is Munari's children's books that I always return to now that we have a child of our own.
+They also remain among the most popular of his titles in the store too.

 What's currently bugging you, and how are you taking steps to address it?

-We feel like we don’t really have enough time to achieve everything we want to.
-This means we are having to delegate a lot of the tasks we enjoy doing, but just can’t find the time for.
-We now have a distributor, which has cut our work-load considerably, but we need to spend more time on the areas that differentiate our business from others.
-More time would mean everything for us – more time to work on new titles, travel, absorb culture, meet new people, educate our selves and so on.
+We feel like we don't really have enough time to achieve everything we want to.
+This means we have to delegate a lot of the tasks we enjoy doing but just can't find the time for.
+We now have a distributor, which has cut our workload considerably, but we need to spend more time on the areas that differentiate our business from others.
+More time would mean everything for us – more time to work on new titles, travel, absorb the culture, meet new people, educate ourselves and so on.

 What do you do to relax?

 I must say, we are not the best at relaxing.
 We are often processing orders by laptop-light into the evening.
-However, I’ve recently taken up running to try and destress, we visit exhibitions whenever possible, enjoy renovating our new place and we both love spending as much time with our families as possible.
+However, I've recently taken up running to try and destress.
+We visit exhibitions whenever possible, enjoy renovating our new place, and both love spending as much time with our families as possible.